Nathan Gill resigns as north Wales AM

 Nathan Gill has resigned as an assembly member, he has confirmed.

 He was one of seven UKIP members who won assembly seats in the 2016 election.

 However, after infighting he left the party's group in August that year to sit as an independent member.

 Mr Gill tweeted on Wednesday: "It's with great sadness and relief that I am resigning as AM for North Wales and Mandy Jones will take my place."

-However, he will continue to work as an MEP - saying he has a duty to "leave voters" in Wales.
+He will continue to work as an MEP - saying he has a duty to "leave voters" in Wales.

 The former UKIP Wales leader had been part of the drive that led to the party winning its first seats in the assembly in 2016.

-However, a few months later he announced he was leaving the Senedd group, saying "infighting" had become a "distraction from its work.
+A few months later he announced he was leaving the Senedd group, saying "infighting" had become a "distraction from its work.

 - Meet Wales' newest AMs

 - Gill's assembly attendance 'a betrayal'